 Prepares students for a career in the Cybersecurity field.
-As the world becomes more dependent on information technology, the security of information becomes critical.
+As the world becomes more dependent on information technology, the security of data, information, applications and networks becomes critical.
 Henry Ford College is a member of the International Cyber Security Education Consortium, and offers an interdisciplinary program leading to an Associate in Applied Science degree that emphasizes technical security, ethical conduct, legal and regulatory compliance, law enforcement and development of strategic security plans.
 Students complete an interdisciplinary core of study and can tailor electives to their career or transfer interest.

-- Operate a personal computer and productivity software installed on it, including Microsoft Office, file management, the Internet/Web, e-mail, and input/output/storage devices
+- Operate a personal computer and server operating system with productivity software installed on it, including Microsoft Office, file management, the Internet/Web, e-mail, and input/output/storage devices.

-- Explain the importance of personal responsibility and security in a technological world, including copyright laws, netiquette, ethics, privacy issues, and security threats
+- Explain the importance of personal responsibility and security in a technological world, including copyright laws, netiquette, ethics, privacy issues, and security threats, vulnerabilities and countermeasures.

-- Explain networking standards, protocols, transmission media, and hardware
+- Explain and utilize networking standards, protocols, transmission media, hardware, protocol analyzer and cybersecurity tools.

-- Describe the fundamentals of information security, the various threats to business continuity, and legal, ethical and professional issues relative to security whether it be related to data, information, application, or networks.
+- Describe the fundamentals of cybersecurity, threats to business continuity, disaster recovery, legal, ethical predicaments and professional issues relative to security whether it be related to data, information, application, or networks.

-- Develop a comprehensive security plan, including risk analysis, legal, regulatory, physical, data and personnel threats
+- Develop a comprehensive security plan, including risk analysis, legal, regulatory, physical security, data and personnel threats.

-- Describe the role of various disciplines in Information Assurance in the development of comprehensive security measures and guidelines
+- Describe the role of various disciplines within cybersecurity in the development of comprehensive security measures, guidelines, procedures, or plans.

 - Secure Software Engineering